nhsengland/data-hazards-mock-up/docs/hazards/automates-decision-making.md

 ## More information

-More information about this hazard is availabe via the [Data Hazards Project website][1].
+More information about this hazard is available via the [Data Hazards Project website][1].

 ## Safety Precautions